 “There is a new need for a new mindset within leadership roles like chief executive,” noted De Saint Pierre.
 “These roles require candidates to be completely focused on direct-to-consumer, digital and social media.
 There is this big demand for a new type of leader.
 Brands accelerated the digital aspect of their business so much during the pandemic, and now these elements really represent a significant part.”

-Indeed, over the past five years, luxury companies had added roles like chief digital officer, chief transformation officer, chief omnichannel officer, chief culture officer and chief brand officer to their boards, signalling this exact change in mindset needed to guide their businesses in the future.
+Indeed, over the past five years, luxury companies have added roles like chief digital officer, chief transformation officer, chief omnichannel officer, chief culture officer and chief brand officer to their boards, signalling this exact change in mindset needed to guide their businesses in the future.
 But does every brand need one?

 The answer lies in what kind of structure each brand has.